Has this article been insightful? Share it!

 Imaging tests commonly used in diagnosing traumatic spine injury include:

-A non-invasive X-ray imaging test that provides detailed 3-dimensional images of the spine vertebral bodies and relation to the spinal cord and nerve roots as well as for the alignment of the spine.
+A non-invasive X-ray imaging test that provides detailed 3-dimensional images of the spine vertebral bodies and their relation to the spinal cord and nerve roots, as well as the alignment of the spine.
 It is used to identify the type of fracture in the broken bones as well as the presence of blood clots or blood vessel damage with contrast.

 A non-invasive test that utilises a magnetic field to visualise the detailed anatomy and underlying pathology of the spinal cord, nerve roots, ligaments and soft tissues along the spine.